-Barring any unforeseen circumstances, the directors anticipate the forthcoming year will be challenging in view of external factors such as the slowdown in China and weak petroleum prices.
-The Board remains cautiously optimistic and will explore more business opportunities for the group.
+Barring any unforeseen circumstances, the directors anticipate that the forthcoming financial year will be challenging in view of the slow down impact from the 6% GST imposed by the Government.
+The Board will continue to remain cautiously optimistic and will explore feasible investment opportunities which will bring synergy and profitability to the Group.